dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+This version of experimentation involves changing the circles to lines to see what different effects can be created.
+Still themed as below: preview and thumbnail not updated.

 My initial experiments involve a selection of images from 3 different possible themes I am considering.

 The first theme is moments with friends / family.